Team Alberta Beach

 NEW FOR 2018: 20U Beach Canada Cup (Athletes born only in 1998 or 1999)

 Selection Dates: Volleyball Alberta will hold a one day tournament June 30 in Calgary (CBVA courts).
 The winning team from this tournament will earn the spot to represent Alberta at the Canada Cup.
-Registration cost will be $50/team.
+Registration is be $50/team and the deadline is June 16.

 Volleyball Canada will be hosting the Beach Canada Cup for the first time in Toronto from July 18-22.
 Interested athletes should contact Ray Sewell: email@example.com (403-202-6541)